Doctor SpinThe PR BlogPersuasion & InfluenceTheory of Mind: A PR Superpower

 Boost Your Theory of Mind

-To improve your Theory of Mind as a PR professional, consider these three mindsets:
+To improve your theory of mind as a PR professional, consider these priorities:

 • Practice active listening.
 Pay attention to verbal and non-verbal cues to truly understand the perspective of others.